grofit/development-for-winners/development/general/source-control/basic-source-control.md

 * **mercurial**
 * **tfs**

-They are all great, but **git** and **mecurial** are slightly better because they are distributed version control systems which may not mean much to you, but it is far better as they have additional redundancy and a layer between your code and everyone else copy of the code held on the central repository.
+They are all great, but **git** and **mecurial** are better because they are distributed version control systems which may not mean much to you, but it is far better as they have additional redundancy and a layer between your code and everyone else copy of the code held on the central repository.

 Anyway we will focus on **git** and some of the reasons why you should be using some form of source control if you are not already doing so.